 A dedicated server is just what it sounds like.
 A server that’s all yours.
 No one else will be on that server, period.
-You can customize it fit pretty much any need your site has.
-You have complete control over every aspect of the server, but keep in mind that managing the server is your responsibility.
-So is security.
-And it takes more technical knowledge to run a dedicated server.
+You can customize it to fit pretty much any need your site has.
+You have complete control over every aspect of the server.

 Connecting your domain and your hosting

-Once you have a domain registered and you have a hosting plan in place, you’ll need to make sure they’re connected.
+Once you have a domain registered and a hosting package, you need to connect them.
 If you register your domain somewhere other than your hosting provider, you’ll need to update your nameservers.

 Your hosting provider will tell you what the nameservers should be changed to.
 If you’re hosting with us, you’ll recieve an email that has all of the important information you need… including your nameservers.
 If you can’t find it, go to your client area and click your name where it says “Hello, [name]”.
 Then simply go to your Email History.

 Go to Services > My Services and select the hosting account by clicking the blue “View Details” button on the right.
 You should see this (keep in mind, this is an example… you need to check your client area to find your nameservers, as they’re probably not the same as this example):

 For a VPS

 Go to the your product information area and look in the Server Information tab.
 Your nameservers should be there.